 The mottled plumage of this incubating female eider, photographed on the Mågeøerne Islets, Funen, Denmark, blends in very well with the washed-up seaweeds, in which she has placed her nest.
 (Photo copyright © by Kaj Halberg)

 Bush frogs of the genus Pseudophilautus, comprising about 80 species, belong to the family Rhacophoridae.
 This genus is restricted to Sri Lanka and the Western Ghats of southern India.
 Many species are highly endangered, mainly due to habitat destruction, and about 13 species have already become extinct.

-This bush frog is well camouflaged among withered leaves on the forest floor, Mahaveer Wildlife Sanctuary, Goa, India.
+This Amboli bush frog is well camouflaged among withered leaves on the forest floor, Mahaveer Wildlife Sanctuary, Goa.
 (Photo copyright © by Kaj Halberg)

 This tiny crab blends in very well with the grey sand on a beach, Bali, Indonesia.
 (Photo copyright © by Kaj Halberg)